 When the ball goes out of bounds, members of the team at fault must stand at least 9 feet from the ball, and one player from the other team kicks it from the side line (at the sound of the whistle).
-It is strictly forbidden to play outside the field, to avoid injuries to those not wearing protective gear.
-Safety first!
+It is strictly forbidden to play outside the fiel for safety reasons.
+You risk hurting or injuring spertators not wearing any protective gear.

 The goalie can only play inside his defensive zone, but can still bump and get bumped.
 Although, it is forbidden to bump anyone towards the net.

-While playing, you must stay inside the giant bubble provided or the referee will stop the game.
-You must inform a referee if your bumper ball loses air or gets ripped ; the game will be stopped, and we will provide you with a new one.
+While playing, you must stay inside the provided giant bubble or the referee will stop the game.
+You must inform a referee if your bumping bubble loses air or gets ripped ; the game will be stopped, and we will provide you with a new one.
 You have to make sure you don’t bump into people not wearing protective gear (either referee or spectator).
 We recommend you wear knee-guards.

 Contact between bubbles

-If a net gets moved, the referee must stop the game until it is put back in its place.
-The goalie then plays the ball.
-At which time, members of the opposing team must be at least 9 feet from the ball.
-The referee is the one making the decision.
+If the net of either team gets moved, the referee must stop the game until it is put back in place.
+The goalie then kicks the ball back in.
+Then the members of the opposing team must be at least 9 feet away from the ball.
+The referee is making such decisions.

 Hygiene and respect

-After the game, you must clean your bubble (out of respect for those who will be using it next).
-We will provide you with a cleaning solution and a towel.
+After the game, you must clean your bubbles (out of respect for those who will be using them next).
+We will provide you with cleaning solution and towels.
 This will only take a few seconds.
 Thank you for your collaboration.

-Please show up at least half-an-hour before the start-up time so you can change clothes, give the signed waiver to the referees, pay the remaining fees (if any), and even ask for a few clarifications if needed.
+Please show up at least half-an-hour before the start-up time so you can change clothes, give the signed waivers to the referees, pay the remaining fees (if any), and ask for clarifications if needed.
 If you are late, you might miss practice time.
 And if one or two persons don’t show up, teams will have to play 4 against 4 (instead of 5).

 You cannot wear your glasses while playing, only safety goggles with a head strap.
 You may wear contact lenses.
 There will be no tolerance on this point.

-It is strictly forbidden to wear sneakers with spikes to avoid tearing the bumper balls.
+It is strictly forbidden to wear sneakers with spikes to avoid tearing the bumping bubbles.
 There will be no tolerance on this regulation.
 Thank you.

 If you think soccer cannot

 Think again!
-Bubble Soccer takes soccer to a whole new level adding a spectacular dimension of bumping and tackling.
-The concept is simple: the players are wearing big transparent bubbles and have to bump into each other in order to clear their way!
+Bubble Soccer takes soccer to a whole new level adding a spectacular dimension with bumping and tackling.
+The concept is simple: the players are wearing big transparent bubbles and have to bump into one another in order to clear their way!
 Bump or get bumped!

 Bubble Soccer was created by Johan Golden and Henrik Elvestad, two crazy Norwegians, who thought soccer would be much more fun if the players were enclosed inside giant bubbles made of transparent plastic.
-The first match was shown on Norwegian television at the end of 2011 (more as a joke than anything else), but after viewing it on YouTube, it became the new craze all over Europe.
-Over the last few years, our organization added to the mouvement by creating different and innovative new games using the bumper balls.
-It is now your turn, fellow Canadians, to benefit from the hype surrounding this new sport that was only established in Canada in 2013.
+The first game was broadcast on Norwegian television at the end of 2011 (more as a joke than anything else), but after people viewing it on YouTube, it became the new craze all over Europe.
+Over the last few years, our organization added to this trendy fad by creating different innovative new games using the bumping bubbles.
+It is now your turn, fellow Canadians, to benefit from this intense hype surrounding this new sport that was only established in Canada in 2013.